A quick cluster upgrade using Amazon Aurora MySQL's Blue/Green Deployments feature

 Conclusion

-Until now, in order to upgrade, it was necessary to create a separate cluster and set up inter-cluster replication by yourself.
+Up until now, to upgrade, you had to create a separate cluster and manually configure inter-cluster replication.

-The introduction of this Blue/Green Deployment feature has made things much easier.
+Thanks to the introduction of this Blue/Green Deployment feature, things have become much easier.

-Although it is convenient, there are some things you need to be careful of, so be sure to do your research before using it.
+Although it is convenient, there are some things you need to be careful about, so it is best to do your research before using it.